 Trillium Icosaflorum was a solar powered light sculpture installed at Ontario Place in Toronto for the In/Future art festival in September 2016.

 Ontario Place was originally conceived in the wake of Montreal’s Expo '67 to be a showcase of all that Ontario had to offer.
-Inspired by its Montreal counterpart, Ontario Place was designed to have a domed structure as its centrepiece and most iconic element: the Cinesphere.
+Inspired by its Montreal counterpart, Ontario Place was designed to have a domed structure as its centerpiece and most iconic element: the Cinesphere.
 Common knowledge would tell you that the Cinesphere is a geodesic dome, a sort of structure popularized by Buckminster Fuller in the 1960s and emblematic of mid-century techno-utopianism.
-In actuality though it’s a triodetic dome, a related but different structure.
+In actuality, though it is a triodetic dome, a related but different structure.

 This compromise between mathematical purity and techno-utopian idealism for aesthetics and pragmatism served as the starting inspiration for the piece.

-Trillium Icosaflorum deconstructs the form of the Cinesphere while also serving as a beacon to passers by.
+Trillium Icosaflorum deconstructs the form of the Cinesphere while also serving as a beacon to passers-by.
 The sculpture consists of two main parts, the Shell and the Seed.
-The seed takes the structure of the Cinesphere, and literally deconstructs it.
+The shell takes the structure of the Cinesphere and deconstructs it.
 It unwraps the form of the Cinesphere, cutting along the diagonals.
-This creates a trillium inspired shape that surrounds the seed.
+This created a trillium inspired shape that surrounds the seed.

-The Seed will takes the form of an icosahedron made of two-way mirrored acrylic lit with a solar-powered light from within.
-The icosahedron is the platonic solid that the geodesic dome is derived from.
+The Seed took the form of an icosahedron made of two-way mirrored acrylic lit with a solar-powered light from within.
+The icosahedron is the platonic solid from which the geodesic dome is derived.
 The Seed represents both the ideals that Ontario Place and the Cinesphere were inspired by, as well as the future potential of the space emerging from the shell of the past.
-In daytime it will reflects its surroundings, catching the sun and the eyes of passers by.
+In the daytime it reflected its surroundings, catching the sun and the eyes of passers-by.
 At night it was illuminated from within, creating an infinite mirror box effect, and serving as a beacon to viewers.